Muddy Paws prosecuted for animal welfare offences

 Mrs Jill Louise Crowther and Mr Darren Leslie Crowther both appeared before Huddersfield Magistrates Court on 5 April 2017.
 The court summons was issued to Muddy Paws Huddersfield Pet Services at an address in Moorside Road, Honley.

-Mrs Crowther pleaded guilty to operating a dog home boarding establishment without a licence and transporting a dog in a way which is likely to cause it injury or unnecessary suffering.
+Mrs Crowther pleaded guilty to operating a dog home boarding establishment without a licence and transporting a dog in a vehicle with inappropriate security, which failed to prevent the dog escaping or falling from the vehicle.
 Mr Crowther also pleaded guilty to operating a dog home boarding establishment without a licence.

 Why were they prosecuted?